TroutCreek/gnssrefl/tests/p041_use.md

 **Take a Quick Look at the Data**

-Lets look at the spectral characteristics of the SNR data for the default L1 settings:
+Let's look at the spectral characteristics of the SNR data for the default L1 settings:

 *quickLook p041 2020 132*

 <img src="p041-l1.png" width="500">

 The four subplots show you different regions around the antenna.
 The x-axis tells you reflector height (RH) and the y-axis gives you the spectral amplitude of the SNR data.
-The multiple colors are used to depict different satellites that rise or set over that section (quadrant) of the field at P041.
+The multiple colors are used to depict different satellites that rise or set over that section (quadrant) of the field at p041.
 Which colors go to which satelliets is not super important.
-The goal of this exercise is to notice that the peaks of those periodograms are lining up around an x value of 2 meters.
+The goal of this exercise is to notice that the peaks of those periodograms are lining up around an x-value of 2 meters.
 You also see some skinnier gray data - and those are failed periodograms.
 This means that the code doesn't believe the results are relevant.
 I did not originally plot failed periodograms, but people asked for them, and I do think it is useful to see that there is some quality control being used in this code.

 I will also point out that these are the data from an excellent receiver, a Septentrio.
 Not all receivers produce L1 data that are as nice as these.
 Now try L2C: